apache/ignite/modules/ducktests/tests/ducktests_remote/docs/java.md

 3. Create a staging directory beside the target, upload the archive into it, and unpack — with `--strip-components` set to whatever wraps the JDK home (1 for a stock Temurin tarball) and the decompression flag taken from the file's suffix.
-4. Verify `bin/java` exists in the staging tree; if not, remove the staging tree and fail.
+4. Verify `bin/java` exists in the staging tree; if not, fail.
 5. Write the manifest, then **swap** the staging tree into place and delete the old one.

-The staging-and-swap is `deploy`'s, reused rather than reimplemented: a half-extracted JDK that looks present is exactly as bad as a half-extracted distribution.
+The staging-and-swap is `deploy`'s, reused rather than reimplemented: a half-extracted JDK that looks present is exactly as bad as a half-extracted distribution, and a staging tree that is not swapped in is discarded the same way.

 ### Archive formats